ALib C++ Library

 ◆ DbgDefinitionError

-Error codes which which are written in field format in the case that method Define suffers a parsing error.
+Error codes which are written in field format in the case that method Define suffers a parsing error.

-This enum, as well as the error detection is only available in debug-compilations of the library.
+This enum, as well as the error detection, is only available in debug-compilations of the library.

 Enumerator